[Updated for 2023 University Applicants]

 The A Levels is a make it or break it exam.
 Failing means retaking, going to Polytechnic or straight into the working world.

-Calculating Rank Points
+Calculating Rank Points (NUS IGP, NTU IGP)

 The University Admission Score (UAS) is computed as follows:

 – Best four content subjects (i.e 3 H2 and 1 H1 content subjects, with at least 1 content subject to be from a contrasting discipline)

 – Either GP or KI grade taken in the same sitting

 Note: To calculate UAS if you are taking MTL (Mother Tongue Language), you would need to scale by dividing by 100 and then multiplying by 90.
 Take the higher score with or without MTL and that would be your JC Ranking Point.

 Different courses in Universities have different IGPs.
 IGP determines the rough grades needed to enter the course, based on the previous cohort.